-Influenza, or the flu, and the common cold can be tricky to tell apart.
+Influenza, or the flu, can be tricky to tell apart from the common cold.
 Both are respiratory illnesses caused by viruses, and they share many symptoms.

 Since colds and the flu are caused by viruses, rather than bacteria, antibiotics are not an effective treatment option.